 Now luckily these aren’t too expensive, and many projector brands include 3D as standard despite the TV manufacturers stopping production.

-The type of projector you will need will be one that meets the approved 3D specifications which tends to be the DLP and LCD projectors.
+The type of projector you will need will be one that meets the approved 3D specifications which tend to be the DLP and LCD projectors.
 The majority of 3D-enabled movie projectors will be able to play any 3D media format including Blu-Ray, cable, satellite, and online streaming services.

 These movie projectors won’t just play 3D though, so you won’t be limited to what you can watch – the projectors will also play standard 2D and widescreen formats, so you can watch any type of movie outdoors, so anything you can buy can be used for all occasions.